-For all media information requests concerning South Mountain Community College and affiliated activities, please contact the SMCC Marketing and Public Relations Office:
+For all media information requests concerning South Mountain Community College and affiliated activities, please contact:

 Spring Jazz Festival Featuring Jonny Britt

 PHOENIX, Ariz.– February 2017 – In honor of Black History Month, South Mountain Community College (SMCC) Music Department proudly presents featured artist, Johnny Britt to perform at the Spring Jazz Festival Friday, February 24.